maximecb/AVR-Annoyance/README.md

 AVR-Annoyance
 =============

-Device producing screechy high-pitched noises at random intervals.
+Device producing screechy high-pitched noises at random intervals, similar to the "Annoy-a-tron".
-Powered by an ATtiny microcontroller.
+This device is powered by an inexpensive ATtiny microcontroller.

 Requirements: